Suggestions for Preparing Effective Posters

 The extended viewing time will allow all interested persons to see posters of their choice, and hopefully reduce the crowded conditions we have sometimes had at the poster sessions.
 Please do NOT leave your poster behind at the end of your session.
 All posters must be removed as soon as the poster session is concluded.

 It is suggested, but not required, that the presenting author bring a one-page handout conveying the essence of the poster and a means for interested parties to contact the presenter outside the confines of the meeting.
 It is often difficult to visit every poster of interest, and providing a handout of the sort described is one way of maximizing the audience for the poster, and facilitating information exchange about it.

 Materials are fixed to the tack board by pushpins.
 Plan to bring sufficient pushpins for your presentation.
 Please do not write or paint on the tack boards.
 You may find it useful to have on hand a tablet of sketch paper and suitable drawing materials.
 Note that projection equipment and electrical outlets are not available in the poster session area.

 Let me know if you have any questions about the arrangements for the poster sessions.

-I am looking forward to seeing you in Minneapolis.
+I am looking forward to seeing you in Toronto.

 Ruth Maki, Secretary–Treasurer